semgrep/semgrep-docs/docs/faq.md

 If your service delivers code scanning (meaning a service that includes static application security testing (SAST) or software composition analysis (SCA)) and you want to charge for scanning that includes rules in the [semgrep-rules repository](https://github.com/returntocorp/semgrep-rules), you need an explicit license.
 For more information, please contact partners@semgrep.com.

-If you want to use Semgrep Code (including its proprietary interfile analysis, the Pro Engine), Semgrep Supply Chain (SCA), or Semgrep Pro rules as part of your consulting services, you need a license.
+If you want to use Semgrep Code (including its proprietary cross-file analysis, in the Semgrep Pro Engine), Semgrep Supply Chain (SCA), or Semgrep Pro rules as part of your consulting services, you need a license.
 Please contact us at sales@semgrep.com.

 ### Can I ship my own code analysis software that uses Semgrep?